Sebastian Copeland

 Sebastian Copeland (born 3 April 1964) is a British-American-French photographer, polar explorer, author, lecturer, and environmental advocate.
 He has led numerous expeditions in the polar regions to photograph and film endangered environments.
-In 2017, Copeland was named one of the world's top 25 adventurers of the last 25 years by Men's Journal.
+In 2017, Men’s Journal included Copeland in its list of the ‘Top 25 Adventurers of the Last 25 Years,’ recognizing his contributions to polar exploration.
 He is a fellow of The Explorers Club.
 His documentary Into the Cold was a featured selection at the 2010 Tribeca Film Festival and was released on DVD timed to Earth Day 2011.

 Early life and education

 Copeland is the son of the director of the Lille National Philharmonic Orchestra, Jean-Claude Casadesus.
 He graduated from UCLA in 1987.

 Career

 Copeland began his career in New York City directing music videos before moving on to commercial directing as well as professional photography with credits including fashion and advertising, album covers, and celebrities.

 Since 2000, Copeland has focused his work on climate change.
 His prints have appeared in exhibitions including the United Nations (Solo Show, 2007), the Council on Foreign Relations, and the Peabody Essex Museum as well as the Field Museum of Natural History in Chicago.
 His work is included in The Natural World Museum in San Francisco's permanent archive.
 In 2006 and 2007 prints from his first book, Antarctica: The Global Warning, were selected to tour with the International Photography Awards' "Best in Show" world tour.

 Copeland writes for Men's Journal and Huffington Post.
 He has made keynote addresses at the United Nations and think tank The Planetworkshops.

-He spent 15 years on the board of directors for Global Green and is a founding member of Artists for Amazonia.
+From 2003 to 2018, Copeland served on the board of directors of Global Green USA.
+He also co-founded Artists for Amazonia in 2009 to raise awareness of deforestation in the Amazon Basin.